 We obtained these results with the phones’ resolutions set to their max 2960 x 1440 pixels.
 They come with the less demanding 2220 x 1080 setting on by default.

 Compared to the Galaxy S8+, the Pixel XL's battery life was just a bit longer, at 11:11.
-The iPhone fell about a half-hour short (10:38) of both of those phones, and the LG G6 finished way behind, with a time of just 8:39.
+The iPhone 8 Plus hit 11:16, while the smaller iPhone 8 lasted 9:54.
+LG G6 finished way behind, with a time of just 8:39.

 On top of that, the S8 has battery smarts that let it learn about your usage patterns to help extend its longevity even further.
 And when you need to juice the phone back up, you can take advantage of the S8’s fast-charging capabilities via its included USB Type-C cable or use one of Samsung's slick wireless chargers (available separately).

 It’s clear that, with the Galaxy S8 and S8+, Samsung set out to create more than a phone.
 It’s trying to build a more Apple-like ecosystem, with devices ranging from the Gear VR and the DeX dock to the new Samsung Connect app for controlling smart home gear and the Bixby assistant.
-It’s also evident that Samsung hasn’t yet reached that goal, as Bixby’s voice features won’t be activated until later.
-But even with that glaring shortcoming, the Galaxy S8 still beats the Android competition while surpassing the iPhone 7 and iPhone 7 Plus in terms of design, display quality and camera performance.
+It’s also evident that Samsung hasn’t yet reached that goal, as Bixby’s voice features can be hit or miss.

 Credit: Jeremy Lips/Tom's Guide; Comparisons: Samuel Rutherford/Tom's Guide.